 You are remarkably easy on the eyes, kid.
-A two point version of this Trump makes you Attractive.
-For four points your features fall into all the right places, and you are considered Beautiful.
+A two point version of this trump makes you Attractive.
+For four points, your features fall into all the right places and you are considered Beautiful.
 Six points ranks you as Stunning: you possess the face and body of a deity whose very countenance steals hearts and melts away anger-get used to being ogled.
 Your looks grant you a respective +1, +2, or +3 bonus on Leadership and Seduce checks based on your level of attractiveness.

-Incompatible with: Unremarkable, Shady, and Unappealing.
 Those who are marked by a facial Battle Scar may not be more than Attractive, and anyone suffering from a Deformity may only be Beautiful or Stunning if the aberration is easily concealed.
 Also see restrictions on Old.